stab3l-admin/stab3l-docs/content/docs/faq.md

 STAB3L has a dual-token system:

-1. **STAB3L Token (STAB3L)**: The main utility token used for fee payments, staking, and liquidity provision.
+1. **sSTB Token (sSTB)**: The main utility token used for fee payments, staking, and liquidity provision.
-2. **STB Governance Token (STB-GOV)**: The governance and rewards token used for voting on proposals and earning rewards.
+2. **STB Governance Token (rSTB)**: The governance and rewards token used for voting on proposals and earning rewards.

 Additionally, Compute Unit (CU) tokens represent standardized compute resources.
 </details>